behrica/lein-protractor/README.md

 It can be configured by this keys in project.clj:

+    :ring {
+         :handler todo.web/app  ; handler function, which will be started by ring server :port 8080             ; port to start ring server on }
+    :protractor {
-    :ring {:handler todo.web/app}       ; handler function, which will be started by ring server :protractor {:init todo.db/init-db  ; function to be executed by ring plugin when ring server starts :chromedriver "/home/xxxxx/bin/chromedriver"
+         :init todo.db/init-db  ; function to be executed by ring plugin when ring server starts :chromedriver "/home/xxxxx/bin/chromedriver"
+         :config "resources/protractor_conf.js"
+         :wait Time to wait in ms, before starting protractor.
+This should be the expected time itg takes to start the ring server and run the init method
-         :protractorconfig "resources/protractor_conf.js" }
+    }

 ## License